daulet/sandbox/README.md

 }
 ```

-This ability is useful when you want to ensure that your changes won't make changes in behavior.
+This ability is useful when you want to ensure that your changes won't change interactions with your dependencies.
+For more realistic example see [Recording sample](./sample/RecordingSample) and its complement [Replay sample](./sample/ReplaySample).

 ## Restriction